seigamesh/airbnb_seattle_boston_2020/README.md

 ## Answering Questions

-I investigated the dataset from Ford GoBike.
+I investigated the dataset from Airbnb.
 The purpose of the investigation to answer the three questions above.

 Question 1 - Answer
 I used clustering to answer the question.
 Comparing 6 groups I made with the clusitering, I found that important elements for hosts/rooms to be booked maltiple times are high review socre and high response rate.